Redesigning the Enterprise Bridge for the Silver Screen

 2. You’re right here.
 Good catch!
 I’ll change the caption.

-3. I don’t know the date this photo was taken, but judging from the uniforms and the console I’d say it must have been from when they were still officially making Phase II, not TMP.
-(You may know, the decision to make a motion picture was made several months before the production was officially changed.
-This photo could be from that period — but in that case, the people building that set were officially working on Star Trek: Phase II.)
+3. I don’t know when this photo was taken, but judging from the uniforms and the console it must have been from when they were still officially making Phase II?
+The decision to make a motion picture was after all made several months before the production was officially changed.
+This photo could be from that period, between August 1977 and early 1978?
+I’ve added to the caption that it’s Abel, though.
+Thanks!

 Submit comments by email.